Learning with little mixing: General linearized model dynamics

 Next, from \eqref{eq:glm_fhat_lse_error_term} we have that the error term $\E \norm{\widehat{f} - f_\star}_{L^2}^2 \ind\{\calE^c\} \leq \frac{4B^2 B_X^2}{T^{\beta/2}}$.
 Thus if we further constrain $\beta > 2$ and require $T_0 \geq c_5 \left[ \frac{B^2 \opnorm{P_\star}}{(1-\rho)^2} \right]^{\frac{1}{\beta/2-1}}$, then $\E \norm{\widehat{f} - f_\star}_{L^2}^2 \ind\{\calE^c\} \leq \frac{\opnorm{H}^2 \dx^2}{T}$.
 Note that setting $\beta = \max\{3, c_6 \log{B}\}$ suffices.

 To finish the proof, it remains to bound $\E \bar{\sfM}_T(\scrF_\star)$.
 Now, unlike the linear dynamical systems case, there is no closed-form expression for $\E \bar{M}_T(\scrF_\star)$.
 Hence, we will bound it via the chaining bound \eqref{eq:theformofthebound}.
-This computation is done in \citet[Example 3]{ziemann2022single}.
 Before we can use the result, however, we need to verify that the truncated noise process $\{H \bar{V}_t\}_{t \geq 0}$ is a sub-Gaussian MDS.
 The MDS part is clear since $\bar{V}_{t} \perp \bar{V}_{t'}$ for $t \neq t'$, and $\bar{V}_t$ is zero-mean.
 Furthermore, \Cref{prop:truncated_sub_gaussian_bound} yields that $H \bar{V}_t$ is a $4\opnorm{H}^2$-sub-Gaussian random vector.
-Hence, we have:
+To finish the proof we need to bound the martingale offset complexity.